 Finally, we tested both the forest structure predictions and the model's ability to represent variability of demographic rates at the two study sites (GYF and TNF) for which we had long-term forest inventory data.
-We ran the model from near-bare ground conditions for 500 years for each location, driven by the site-specific meteorological conditions, to obtain the near-steady state of each forest and to evaluate the forest structure predicted by the model at steady state.
-To evaluate the sensitivity of mortality and the growth rates, we carried out an ensemble of simulations using all combinations of (1) different initial times, between 5 and 60 years before the first inventory (intervals of 5 years); (2) soil texture, using clayey loam and sandy clay loam for GYF, and clayey sand and clay for TNF following the typical soils found at each site (Nepstad et al., 2002; Bonal et al., 2008); (3) assuming that trees were all evergreen or all drought deciduous.
-Only cohorts with DBH $\geq$ 10cm were considered for the comparison of structure and demographic rates, because this was the minimum size of trees measured at both locations (Pyle et al., 2008; Rowland et al., 2014).
+We ran the model from near-bare-ground conditions for 500 years for each location, driven by the site-specific meteorological conditions, to obtain the near-steady state of each forest and to evaluate the forest structure predicted by the model at steady state.
+Several factors that are not well constrained for these sites may affect the simulations.
+For example, at both sites, the meteorological drivers were not available for the period before the first inventory (in the case of TNF, meteorological data became available only 2 years after the first inventory).
+In addition, soil texture is known to be heterogeneous at local scale (e.g., Epron et al., 2006).
+Likewise, leaf phenology strategies within the local community can be diverse and heterogeneous (Bonal et al., 2000), and not known for the species included in the forest inventories.
+ED-2.2 model simulations are known to be modulated by such factors (e.g., Longo et al., 2018); therefore, to evaluate the sensitivity of mortality and the growth rates to these factors, we carried out an ensemble of simulations using all 48 combinations of (1) different initial times, between 5 and 60 years before the first inventory (intervals of 5 years); (2) soil texture, using clayey loam and sandy clay loam for GYF, and clayey sand and clay for TNF following the typical soils found at each site (Nepstad et al., 2002; Bonal et al., 2008); (3) assuming that trees were all evergreen or all drought deciduous.
+Only cohorts with $DBH \ge 10 \text{ cm}$ were considered for the comparison of structure and demographic rates, because this was the minimum size of trees measured at both locations (Pyle et al., 2008; Rowland et al., 2014).